joehernandez11/Twitter_Project/README.md

   because if I get stuck or if I forgot how to do something I have resources more readily available for that language.

   After some initial thoughts and/or possible theories of how to start, I have concluded that the best route would be just to start somewhere and observe the course in which it proceeds.

+  I will begin by implementing some List(s) to break down the text into sections and possibly varify each section.
+Some will be words while others will be useres or mentions or topics.